glendaviesnz/wp-mcp/README.md

-# Very much a work in progress
+# Very much a work in progress that has not progressed

+You should go to https://github.com/Automattic/wordpress-mcp for a fully functional WordPress MCP implementation.

 To try it you currently need a WordPress instance locally on `http://localhost:8888/`.